Alejandro Cao de Benós: Criticism

 Cao de Benós has been the subject of widespread criticism from the Western press for, among other things, trying to restrict freedom of expression of journalists.
-He has expelled members of the "Association of Friendship with Korea" for "disrespect".
+He has expelled members of the Korea Friendship Association for "disrespect".
 He has also been accused of threatening and intimidating journalists critical of North Korea.
 Andrew Morse of ABC News visited North Korea in 2004, at the invitation of the Association.
 Morse was accused of using sensationalist language to describe North Korean collective farms.
 When asked about the incident, Cao de Benós said, "Mr. Morse broke almost every rule specified beforehand, including the DPRK law.
 So after several warnings that he completely ignored, appropriate measures were taken."
 The "appropriate measures" included unauthorized entry and search of journalist Morse's Pyongyang hotel room, including destruction of his laptop and recordings; Cao de Benós compelled Morse to write a letter of apology under duress, in exchange for being granted permission to leave the country.

 While he is authorized to "promote and develop cultural relations," Cao de Benós has been criticized for fraudulently representing himself as a North Korean government employee and the KFA as an official North Korean entity, neither of which are true.

 Cao de Benós has been criticized for charging more than twice as much as other tour organizers to bring filmmakers, artists and tourists to North Korea.
 In exchange for these higher prices, he promises exclusive access, although the attractions on his itinerary are comparable to those on any other tour.
 Furthermore, Cao de Benós has historically failed to secure permits and permissions for even standard, relatively highly-accessible attractions.